DistantOS-844/DistantOS-844/README.md

 ### Welcome to DistantOS - #YourOS,YourWAY
 # Hi, Hello, Hola, Bonjour, Hallo, Hei...
-Welcome to DistantOS, an OS that listens to you, not a placeholder or on it's own accord.
+Hey!
+It's nice to know you found us!
+Welcome to <ins>DistantOS</ins>, an operating system that listens to you... not just go with it's own accord.

-## What is DistantOS?
+### I'm confused...
+What is <ins>DistantOS</ins>?
-DistantOS is an <ins>**Operating System (OS)**</ins> that listens to your instruction.
-Lots of OSes give you customisation, but it may be minimal or locked under a payment gate.

-## Need a custom appearance?
-With DistantOS... you can.
-Choose an appearance that suits you and change it anytime.
+Let's put this in basic terms:

+DistantOS is an **operating system** designed to fit your needs.
+Unlike other OSes, DistantOS actually listens to the designs and features <ins>YOU</ins> want.

+## Any other questions?
+We can help you if you do have any others.
+Just use this link: https://tally.so/r/kd56qZ